September 22, 2021 7 min read

 As always, the answer is it depends - your natural hair texture, current state of your hair, and the quality of your tools all play a factor in the results you get.
 We recommend investing in high quality, NuMe flat irons to ensure you get the results you want without compromising the integrity of your hair.
 Test out different temperature settings until you find your ideal temperature.
 Start low and only gradually increase to a higher temperature until you get your desired results.
 If you are refreshing second day hair, use the lowest heat setting.

-You may be looking at this guide and wondering why your flat irons even goes to 450℉, and even up to 500℉ as of recently, if it’s not recommended.
+You may be looking at this flat irons 101 and wondering why your flat irons even goes to 450℉, and even up to 500℉ as of recently, if it’s not recommended.
 The need for high heat came from professional treatments, such as Brazilian Blowouts, Japanese Straightening, and Keratin treatments, all requiring high heat in the application process.
 This once professional-grade, high heat feature then made its way to consumer products.
 Unfortunately, a lot of products on the market offer high heat to get results but do not have the technology to back it up - this constant exposure to high conventional heat leads to long term damage and overall dry, lackluster hair, while only giving you temporary results.

 All NuMe styling tools are designed with your hair’s health in mind.
 Our proprietary technologies and pure plates come standard in all tools.
 NuMe's proprietary Far Infrared Heat & Negative Ion Conditioning Technologies work with your hair's natural oils and minerals to seal in moisture, reduce frizz, and increase shine.
 Far Infrared Heat gently heats hair from within, reducing dryness and long-term damage while simultaneously creating long-lasting styles.
 Negative Ion Conditioning Technology works with the Far Infrared Heat to condition the hair and seal the cuticle, reducing the appearance of split ends and frizz, while increasing hair's natural shine.